 What?
 We have no landing pages?

-Before I joined, the marketing team had no way to create dedicated campaign landing pages.
+Before I joined Neto, the marketing team had no way to create dedicated landing pages for campaigns.
 Most paid acquisition were directed to the homepage or the free trial page, which were low relevance to the actual campaigns and therefore gave us junk quality scores.

 We established a list of components (eg. hero banner, feature list, call-to-action, etc.) and every possible permutations they might have.
 From this, I built flexible templates and data structures using Craft’s matrix to accommodate different messaging and layouts.

 Using targeted landing pages, we were able to: